tsnellgrove/dark_castle3/doc/to_do.md

 	- lecturn found in the Library (Willy's favorite room in the castle)
 	- But only one thing can be _on_ the lecturn at a time... and there is currently a stuborn_snail there
 	- snaill can only be encouraged to move by showing it the salt from the Kitchen
-	- Depends on class Surface (example obj = table, shelf, lecturn); needs a max_items attribute?
+	- Depends on class Shelf (example obj = table, counter, lecturn - anything with a surface); needs a max_items attribute?

 Glum Dragon
 - how about a glum / bored / enui-ladden dragon that is blocking the libary entrance with its bulk